 Police discovered Amos' abandoned vehicle in the farmer's field, along with his shoes, cell phone, and every stitch of clothes he had been wearing.
 The police dogs later tracked him down near a swamp.
-Naked, Amos had been rolling in a briar patch in order to hide from searchers' flashlights and avoid any bullets the Republicans might still send his way.
-As a result of his midnight run through the briar patch, Amos spent some extra time in the shed to recuperate.
+Naked, Amos had been rolling in a briar patch so that he could hide from searchers' flashlights and avoid any bullets that the Republicans might still send his way.
+As a result of his midnight romp through the briar patch, Amos spent some extra time in the shed to recuperate.

 It's a White Sheep World: Trying to Fit In Is Exhausting

 Amos realizes he wears a wool coat of a different color, and he chooses to have fun with it when the mood strikes him.

 An animal lover, he owned an elderly cat that he adored.
 With his cat tucked safely in the back seat of his car, Amos pulled through the drive-thru lane of his local bank on one hot July day.
 The bank teller peered through the window and smiled.

 Amos had wrapped the kitty in baby blankets and nestled her in the back seat in a a handheld baby carrier that his wife had purchased at a garage sale.
 The bank teller cooed, "Aww, look at your kitty.
 She's so pretty, just laying there.
 I could never get mine to lay still like that.
 How do you do it?"

 Amos grinned, "She's been dead for two days.
 We don't have the heart to bury her just yet, but we'll get around to it soon!"